Security

 To delete Search Encrypt from Safari:

-2. Select Extensions from the Preferences menu.
+2. Select Extensions from the Settings menu.

 3. Find Search Encrypt in the list of installed extensions and click on it, then choose Uninstall.

-4. Close the Preferences menu.
+4. Close the Settings menu.

 To clear your Safari cache: